 Yes, inmates can claim their own stimulus checks, but there are some hurdles in doing so.

 WHAT WE FOUND

-With the $1,200 per person stimulus checks provided under the CARES Act, the IRS deducted money for back child support from prisoners’ checks, says attorney Kelly M. Dermody of Lieff Cabraser Heimann and Bernstein.
+She says with the $1,200 per person stimulus checks provided under the CARES Act, the IRS deducted money for back child support from prisoners’ checks.
 Once the checks landed at prisons, authorities often took out more funds for fees and restitution owed by an inmate, Dermody says.
-She led the successful class-action challenge on behalf of prisoners and against the Trump administration when the IRS quit sending the checks to prisoners and then demanded that those who got sent checks return the money.
+She led a successful class-action challenge on behalf of prisoners and against the Trump administration when the IRS quit sending the checks to prisoners and then demanded that those who got sent checks return the money.

 Meanwhile, in the second round of stimulus checks, approved in December 2020, the IRS and prisons were barred from taking funds from prisoners’ money, which was sent on debit cards.
 The catch: the cards were useless for inmates.

 To receive the stimulus money, the inmates have to fill out a 1040 tax return for 2020 requesting a “recovery rebate.”
 However, by filing the tax return, prisoners are subject once again to having their checks docked for child support, back taxes, restitution and fees, according to Dermody.

 More from VERIFY: Yes, inmates can claim their own stimulus checks